Marvellous May at WoW! We've packed this May with tons of offers, competitions and new products! Make sure you don't miss out! - Find out more

-This month our Fibre Focus talks about the Icelandic Sheep, these sheep are stunning to look at, both for their spectacular fleeces and their equally impressive horns and they usually have twins or triplets!The Sheep
+Icelandic sheep are stunning to look at, both for their spectacular fleeces and their equally impressive horns.

 The Icelandic fleece is made up of two layers.
 There is a long, silky layer - the tog - made up of fibres up to 20 cm long, which helps make the fleece water-resistant.
 The very fine, soft shorter layer - the thel - with fibres approximately 8 cm long, helps make the fleece extremely warm and light.